Driving in Ireland: A Stress Free Guide

 - Defogging: Know how to clear your windows, especially during wet and foggy conditions.

-Emergency Situations
+Emergency situations

 In the event of an emergency, whether it’s a breakdown or an accident, it’s important to know what to do.
-For any serious incidents or if someone is injured, dial 999or 112 to contact the Gardaí (Irish police).
+For any serious incidents or if someone is injured, dial 999 or 112 to contact the Gardaí (Irish police).
 For breakdowns, it’s advisable to contact your rental car provider immediately to report the issue.

 Pro tip: Ask your rental company for their emergency contact details before you leave the lot.
 It’s also wise to check what their process is for breakdowns, especially if you’re driving in rural areas.